 Elizabeth Johnson is the Finance Manager at the Arab American Institute.
 She received a Bachelor of Arts in Accounting from Saint Leo University.
 She has been with the Arab American Institute since 2009.

-Jennifer Salan is Communications Director at the Arab American Institute, a position she returns to after ten years of producing award-winning television for Al Jazeera English.
+Jennifer Salan is Development Director at the Arab American Institute, a position she returns to after ten years of producing award-winning television for Al Jazeera English.
 As Senior Producer and then Executive Producer of the network’s groundbreaking social media show, The Stream, Salan oversaw the show’s daily live production, focusing on issues of social justice and under reported stories.
 Salan’s work with The Stream was recognized with an Emmy nomination, Gracie Award, Royal Television Society award in addition to several Webbys.
 Prior to her time at Al Jazeera, she spent eight years with AAI starting as a public affairs associate before eventually being promoted to Communications Director.
 During that time she produced Dr. Zogby’s award-winning show “Viewpoint with James Zogby” for Abu Dhabi television.